thealbeva/Age-of-Sovereigns/PLAYER_CLASSES.md

 Examples:

-- `Shielded Advance` can appear for Knight Retinue and Man-At-Arms Line, but with different follow-up nodes.
+- `Shielded Advance` can appear for Knight Bannerlord and Man-At-Arms Line, but with different follow-up nodes.
 - `Set Pikes` belongs primarily to Man-At-Arms, but anti-cavalry awareness nodes may appear in Ranger or Engineer defensive trees.
 - `Counter-Battery` belongs strongly to Engineer, but Ranger scouting can improve target identification.
 - `Pursuit` appears in Cavalry, Knight, and SellSword, but each uses it differently.